Adarsh7309/medium/README.md

 ```
 # 🧠 Concepts Demonstrated

-    #-CRUD operations in a real-world blogging system
+    CRUD operations in a real-world blogging system

-    #-JWT authentication for secure routing
+    JWT authentication for secure routing

-    #-RESTful API architecture
+    RESTful API architecture

-    #-State management using React Context API
+    State management using React Context API

-    #-Modular and maintainable project structure
+    Modular and maintainable project structure

-    #-UI built with accessibility and responsiveness in mind
+    UI built with accessibility and responsiveness in mind

 # ⭐️ Show Your Support